 Hi!
 We’re Shannon and Bryan, farmers at Broadfork Farm

 “I’m Shannon.
 I decided to become a farmer after studying nutrition. growing the healthiest food I could became the way i could best help others eat better.
-I learned to farm by traveling the world – in the U.S., Mexico, Costa Rica, Panama, Colombia, Ecuador, India, and Canada.
-Each of these experiences has influenced our farm in different ways.”
+I learned to farm by traveling the world – Working on farms in the U.S., Mexico, Costa Rica, Panama, Colombia, Ecuador, India, and Canada.
+Each of these experiences has influenced our farm in different ways.
+I’m passionate about human health, soil health, and biodiversity.

 “My name’s Bryan.
-During university, I spent a summer apprenticing on an organic (well, actually biodynamic) farm….then never stopped.
+During university, I spent a summer apprenticing on an organic ( actually biodynamic) farm….then never stopped.
 I loved the complexity of farming and learning to work within the laws of nature.
-Working with my hands – building things, tending plants and animals, and caring for the soil – is the ideal job for me….despite the many curveballs thrown at us as farmers.”
+Working with my hands – building things, tending plants and animals, and caring for the soil – is the ideal job for me….despite the many curveballs thrown at us as farmers.

 Neither of us grew up on a farm.
 We met while working on neighbouring farms.
 We shared a love of farming, cooking, and eating (our first dates were to specialty cheese shops!).
 When we started our own farm, the east coast drew us – the ocean, forests, and small communities.
 We started Broadfork Farm in 2011.
 With each season, our stewardship of this farm improves.
 We hope to be doing this for the rest of our lives.

 You might also like reading our Farmer’s Manifesto.
 Just click on the link.